-Head of Department: Mr Alastair Reynolds
+Head of Department: Mrs Sandy Clarke

 During these early years pupils are taught to recognise patterns of behaviour in substances and evaluate data and other information critically and, where possible, make reasoned judgements from it.

 The Edexcel Chemistry course offered at Sixth Form level is designed to further the pupil’s knowledge of the subject, to promote a critical approach to information and ideas and to improve experimental technique.
 The course, which is written with progression to university chemistry in mind, highlights the principles that unify the subject and seeks to examine them through their application to chemical situations.
 By introducing the student to the big ideas of chemistry and some modern applications, the framework allows the interested and independent pupil to take the subject further with confidence.
 The subject content has also been chosen to facilitate the setting of substantial chemical problems to solve.

 Pupils studying chemistry in the Sixth Form are also invited to attend the weekly Chemistry Olympiad sessions.
 These sessions are designed to further their understanding and interest in the subject and stretch them beyond the confines of the Pre-U syllabus.
-Every year we have a number pupils who go on to achieve awards in both the International Chemistry Olympiad Competition and the Lower Sixth Cambridge Chemistry Challenge.
+Every year we have a number of pupils who go on to achieve awards in both the International Chemistry Olympiad Competition and the Lower Sixth Cambridge Chemistry Challenge.

-The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover
+The best way to find out more about Downe House is to experience it for yourself.
+Book a personal tour or join us at one of our Open Mornings, available throughout the year.Discover